 Backlog is a fairly barebones project management software platform, which goes some way to explaining why it didn't score very highly on our last round of testing.
 In fact, it only scored 2/5 for features and its customer support (3.5/5) wasn't as good as Jira's (4/5).

-It doesn't have any collaboration or data visualization features and only gained a 3.9/5 for task management compared to Jira's 4.3/5.
-Key aspects that are missing include custom project templates, automations, and task dependencies, which are rolled into almost all the other project management software we tested – including Jira's free plan.
+Backlog doesn’t have any collaboration or data visualization features to write home about, and only gained a 3.9/5 for task management compared to Jira’s 4.3/5.
+Key aspects that are missing include custom project templates, automations, and task dependencies, which are rolled into almost all the other project management software we tested – including Jira’s free plan.

 The home screen design (shown below) is a lot less cluttered than some competitors on this list, however, so Backlog has that going for it at least.